-Through our Bachelor's-Master's program, eligible students can complete as many as 21 of the 45 credits (7 courses) required for the MPA or MUP.
-Graduate credits that students earn as undergraduates may also apply towards the 128 total credits they need for the Bachelor’s degree.
+Through our Bachelor's-Master's track, you can complete as many as 21 of the 45 credits (7 courses) required for the MPA or MUP.
+Graduate credits that you earn as undergraduates may also apply towards the 128 total credits you need for the Bachelor’s degree.

-Overlapping credits may come from a combination of Wagner graduate and undergraduate courses, or their undergraduate equivalents.
-After earning the Bachelor’s degree, and pending admission to Wagner, students in this program complete the remainder of their MPA or MUP credits in generally one to two years of additional study.
+Overlapping credits may come from a combination of Wagner graduate and their undergraduate equivalents.
+After earning the Bachelor’s degree, and pending admission to Wagner, you can complete the remainder of your MPA or MUP credits in generally one to two years of additional study.

-For students to complete an MPA or MUP one year after earning their undergraduate degree, they need to complete all the Capstone prerequisites for their specialization before matriculating into Wagner as a graduate student.
+In order to complete an MPA or MUP degree one year after earning your undergraduate degree, you need to complete all the Capstone prerequisites for your specialization before matriculating into Wagner as a graduate student.

 Graduate Course Enrollment